BeriBeli/sheets_to_ipxact/README.md

 # Sheets to IP-XACT

-This is a Python script designed to convert register description spreadsheets in a specific format into IP-XACT XML files.
-The spreadsheet file `example.xlsx` is provided as an example in specific format.
+This is a Python script designed to convert register description spreadsheets in a specific format into IP-XACT XML files. see `example.xlsx` for an example.

 ## Key Features